This post was written just afer the EU referendum in the UK in 2016, but I haven’t updated it because I believe the central points still stand.

 On the face of it the terms of the referendum were, initially, clear enough: an advisory vote by the electorate.
 Since it was to be nothing more than an official straw poll there was no need for any quorum to be set, or super-majority to be reached.

 Yet somehow, the goalposts shifted.
 Once the results were in the referendum was treated, not as advisory, but binding.
 And now the politicians say they need to act accordingly, although exactly how they should act was never put to the people–no plan was ever developed for Brexit.

-If you’ve read any of my books you’ll know I’m a huge fan of direct democracy, and you may ask whether I agree that the Brexit vote should be implemented.
+If you’ve read Stealing The Future and the other books in my East German Series you’ll know I’m a huge fan of direct democracy, and you may ask whether I agree that the Brexit vote should be implemented.
 I’d probably ask in return whether (now that those goalposts have shifted) the Brexit vote passes the ‘Clear And Fair Process’ test?